binod1023/Gun_Permit_Analysis/README.md

 # Gun License Analysis
 ## Introduction to this Analysis
+I completed this project as a part of Udacity Data Analyst Certification.

-This is a brief analysis of gun licensing and permits given in different states of US.
+This is a brief analysis of gun licensing and permits of US states.

 The data has been collected from National Instant Criminal Background Check System NICS.

-I completed this project as a part of Udacity Data Analyst Certification.

 ## Outline of this Data Analysis
 Assessed data and dealed with null values and duplicate values.